celery/celery/docs/userguide/configuration.rst

-If this is :const:`True`, all tasks will be executed locally by blocking until the task returns. ``apply_async()`` and ``Task.delay()`` will return an :class:`~celery.result.EagerResult` instance, which emulates the API and behavior of :class:`~celery.result.AsyncResult`, except the result is already evaluated.
+If this is :const:`True`, all tasks will be executed locally by blocking until the task returns. ``apply_async()`` and ``Task.delay()`` will return an :class:`~celery.result.EagerResult` instance, that emulates the API and behavior of :class:`~celery.result.AsyncResult`, except the result is already evaluated.